asamallab/T9GPred/Figures/FigureS4/README.md

 ## Usage

-Generate the genome coordinates of the predicted protein components
+Generate the genome coordinates of the predicted protein components.

 ```sh
 python3 Map_hits_to_gff.py Example_T9SS_Gliding_motility_hits.csv Example.gff
 ```

-Convert the .csv file (File.csv) to .xml (File.xml) format which will be the input for CGView
+Convert the .csv file (File.csv) to .xml (File.xml) format which will be the input for CGView.

 ```sh
 python3 prepare_xml_for_cgview.py File.csv
 ```

-Make a copy of the generated .xml file (File.xml) and remove the organism details (File_notitle.xml)
+Make a copy of the generated .xml file (File.xml) and remove the organism details (File_notitle.xml).

-Run the CGView tool and generate the circular plots
+Run the CGView tool and generate the circular plots.

 ```sh
 java -jar -Xmx1500m CGView/cgview.jar -i File.xml -x 1,20 -s 20x_1 -e T > 20x_1.log 2>&1